BenjaminJacobs1/JoinTeam/README.md

     {
-    "InformPlayer":true, --Display a colored message to players in ready room, making them aware of the skill balance "ForcePlayer":true,  --Enable the jointeam restriction for players that are trying to join teams "defaultSkill":750   --For bots and fresh new players. if you want it to be fully coherent with NS2+ scoreboard then set the value to 0
+    "InformPlayer":true, --Display a colored message to players in ready room, making them aware of the skill balance "ForcePlayer":true,  --Enable the jointeam restriction for players that are trying to join teams }
-    }

 Recommandations: